bain-cs110/bain-cs110.github.io/pages/_assignments/tutorial02.md

 Now, alter the code above to make your own drawing (anything that you can compose with squares).
 Feel free to alter the colors, positions, and sizes of your squares.

-## More Practice (if you need it): Triangle Challenge
+## More Practice (if you need it): Triangle Challenge (Highly Recommended)
 Please open `triangle_challenge.py` in IDLE (also located in the `tutorial02` folder).
 Take a look at it and then run it.
 You should see something like this:

 <img class="medium frame" src="/assets/images/tutorial01/before2.png" />

+This challenge asks you to do the same thing as the first challenge, but instead of designing a function `make_square` using TKinter's `create_rectangle`, you'll design `make_triangle_left` and `make_triangle_right` to use TKinter's `create_polygon` function.
+Here, instead of calculating just one extra coordinate point...you'll have to calculate two more coordinates and use all three coordinates as input to the `create_polygon` function.

 ### A. Create a "make_triangle_left" function
 In the `triangle_challenge.py` file, create a function called `make_triangle_left` that draws a 45-45-90-degree right triangle, where the right angle is positioned at the bottom-left corner (as pictured above).
 It accepts the following arguments:

 1. **canvas** *(Canvas)*: a tkinter Canvas object where you want the triangle to be drawn.
-1. **bottom_left** *(tuple)*: a tuple -- an point, an (x, y) coordinate -- that defines the bottom-left position of the triangle.
+1. **bottom_left** *(tuple)*: a tuple -- an (x, y) coordinate -- that defines the bottom-left position of the triangle.
 The first element in the tuple refers to the x-coordinate and the second element in the tuple refers to the y-coordinate.
 1. **height** *(int)*: an int that specifies the height / length of the triangle.
 1. **fill_color** *(str, optional)*: a string that represents the color of the triangle, defaults to a light blue: `#84A9C0`.

 ### B. Create a "make_triangle_right" function
 Below the make_triangle_left function that you just made, create a function called `make_triangle_right` that draws a 45-45-90-degree right triangle, where the right angle is positioned at the bottom-right corner.